-Also try making onion powder on your Nesco Snackmaster Pro.
-It’s as easy as easy gets!
+Also try making poblano pepper powder and onion powder on your Nesco Snackmaster Pro.
+They’re as easy as easy gets!

 You'll need the following.
 A dehydrator with screen trays (I use a Nesco Snackmaster Pro), a blade coffee grinder (not a burr grinder) air-right containers or vacuum-sealed jars (I use a canning jar attachment on my vacuum sealer) additional trays, if required (my Nesco Snackmaster Pro came with 5, I purchased more so I can have 8 or more trays going at once).

 - Bell peppers I was able to fit approximately 2 peppers per Nesco Snackmaster Pro tray

 Rinse the peppers.
 Remove the stems and seeds and cut into chunks.
 If you are not using screen trays you'll want to cut fairly large pieces so they do not fall between the trays.